-Even ancient gardens reach a point where they need revitalising, and this is no different at Parham House & Gardens.
-Newly appointed head gardener Andrew Humphris reveals his plans for the Garden and explains why visitors may find a few changes when the gates open for the 2021 season.
+Newly appointed Head Gardener Andrew Humphris reveals his plans for the Garden and explains why visitors will find a few changes when the gates open for the 2021 season.

 Parham House is as renowned for its rare collection of paintings, furniture and needlework as it is for its gardens, which consist of beautiful Pleasure Grounds and a four-acre Walled Garden, herbaceous borders, a glasshouse, vegetable garden, orchard and a 1920s Wendy House.